Acquire Funding For Small Business to Grow

 Another way in which online lenders differ from banks is the way in which we make our funding decisions.
 We use predictive modeling, data aggregation, and electronic payment technology to assess the health of a business.
 Banks and other traditional lenders generally consider both the small business funding owners’ personal credit history and key metrics about the borrower’s business.
 Alternative lenders use these indicators but also focus on current cash flow and performance of the small business funding using a broad array of traditional and nontraditional data sources.

 Online lenders—or alternative lenders—use algorithms based on traditional credit standards that include personal credit scores and cash flow lenders, as well as nontraditional metrics to underwrite loans, lines of credit and accounts receivable financing.
 The nontraditional metrics include social media presence as well as payments to vendors.
-This type of lending is a boon for business owners who have been in business for at least a year and have a certain amount of revenue over a twelve month period.
+This type of advance is a boon for business owners who have been in business for at least six months and have a certain amount of revenue over a twelve month period.

 For more information on why Fast Capital 360 is the best choice for your small business, contact us today at 800-735-6107.